by Arlene Berg

 PESACH – pronounce with a short “e” and a short “a.”
 The accent is on the first syllable, and the “ch” is guttural, from the back of the throat.

 PESACH – Hebrew for “to pass over, to pass by, to spare. ” — “Passover.”

 “Next year in Jerusalem!”
-This is how Jewish people will conclude their Seders as they observe Pesach from sundown March 25 – sundown April 2, 2013 (Nisan 14-22 in the Hebrew calendar).
+This is how Jewish people will conclude their Seders as they observe Pesach from sundown March 30 – sundown April 7, 2018.
 Seder, or “Order of Service” in Hebrew, is the home celebration of Passover and is observed on the first two nights of Passover, and if a person is very Orthodox, or religious, on the last night also.

 The Seder (rhymes with “later”) is observed by each participant reading from a special book called the “Haggadah,” or “The Way,” “The Telling.”
 The Seder is a very interesting ceremony which includes a full-course meal and many interesting elements which are not mentioned in Shemot, or Exodus 12, that first Pesach.

 In that first Passover, all God required was a one year-old male lamb, without blemish, unleavened bread, and bitter herbs.
 God would pesach, pass over, when He saw the blood of the lamb on the doorposts and lintels of that Jewish or Egyptian home.
 The first born male, both of man and beast, would not be slain.